Ecasept/CCSW/README.md

     - Cloudflare: https://<custom>.<username>.workers.dev/<custom>
     - Supabase: https://<project-id>.supabase.co/functions/v1/<custom>
 - I ran into issues getting the Supabase edge runtime and docker containers to work locally

+# Why use pycurl instead of requests
+I had SSL problems using the `requests` library (it would not recognize that the hostname matched, I suspect there is a bug in the library with subdomain wildcards).